2021 History Degree Guide

 Post-Baccalaureate Certificate | 4.0% |

-About 85.4% of workers in careers related to history obtain at least bachelor's degree.
-View the chart below to get an idea of what degree level most of those in history careers have.
+About 85.4% of workers in careers related to history obtain at least bachelor's degrees.
+See the chart below for the most common degree level workers in history have received.

 There are many different career options that individuals can enter into with a degree in History.
 Many graduates pursue the field of education as Elementary, Middle, and High School Teachers.
 If teaching is not your passion, you can become a Librarian or Historian and work in interpreting, collecting and storing data from the past.
 Another option is to become an Anthropologist or Archeologist.
 Both of these fields examine the past of different cultures.
 As an Anthropologist you will examine the elements of human culture and society.
 As an Archeologist, you would examine the relics from the past to recreate the history and culture.